 Medically-Supervised Heroin Detoxification

-A medically-supervised detoxification (medical detox) is the safest and most effective way to overcome the physical addiction to heroin.
-At a medical detox facility, an individual suffering from heroin addiction is provided with 24 hour assistance to overcome the symptoms of heroin withdrawal.
+Medically-Supervised detoxification (medical detox) is the safest and most effective way to overcome the physical addiction to heroin.
+At a medical detox facility, individual suffering from heroin addiction is provided with 24-hour assistance to overcome the symptoms of heroin withdrawal.

 Treatment Options For Heroin Addiction

 After a successful medical detox, an individual needs to be treated for their mental addiction and psychological issues that led to heroin use in the first place.
 An individualized treatment plan uses behavioral treatment to tackle heroin addiction as it applies to each person and their personal history with the drug.
-An addiction treatment at The Bluffs uses a personalized approach to treat a person for psychological, behavioral and any possible co-occurring disorders involved with heroin abuse.
+Addiction treatment at Vertava Health of Ohio uses a personalized approach to treat a person for psychological, behavioral and any possible co-occurring disorders involved with heroin abuse.

-Reach out to The Bluffs to learn about an addiction treatment that meets your personal needs.
+Reach out to Vertava Health of Ohio to learn about an addiction treatment that meets your personal needs.